AY2223S1-CS5231-11/dns-exfiltrate/README.md

 The Domain Name System (DNS) is a hierarchical and distributed naming system that maps human-readable domain names to IP addresses.
 Since DNS traffic is rarely blocked by most organisations that require access to the Internet, the DNS protocol serves as an attractive medium through which data can be exfiltrated.
-This repository contains a proof-of-concept that explores the use of the DNS protocol to exfiltrate data.
+This repository contains a proof-of-concept that explores the use of the DNS protocol to exfiltrate data (one-way).

 ## Setting Up DNS Records